Skip to content

 Nationwide SmartMiles

-πŸ” Your Situation β€” Exactly What to Do
+πŸ” Your Situation β€” What to Do Depending on Where You Are

-My renewal notice just came in higher again β€” what are my options right now?
+My renewal just came in higher β€” what should I do right now before it renews?

-How do I claim the government-mandated senior discount β€” step by step?
+How do I claim the government-mandated senior driving discount β€” step by step?

 GOVERNMENT DISCOUNT Β· STEP BY STEP

-πŸŽ“ AARP Smart Driver Course: aarpdriversafety.org ($17.95–$26.95) πŸš— AAA course alternative: aaa.com/drivercourses πŸ“ž After completing: call insurer and request the discount explicitly ⏰ Critical: set 3-year renewal reminder β€” discount expires with certificate
+πŸŽ“ AARP Smart Driver: aarpdriversafety.org ($17.95–$26.95) πŸš— AAA alternative: aaa.com/drivercourses πŸ“ž After course: call insurer and request the discount explicitly ⏰ Set 3-year reminder now β€” discount expires with the certificate

-I’m a veteran or married to one β€” am I missing the cheapest option available?
+I’m a veteran β€” am I eligible for USAA and missing the cheapest option available?

 VETERANS Β· USAA Β· DON’T MISS THIS

-Use these buttons to find local insurance agents who compare multiple carriers for seniors, driving safety courses, AARP offices, and AAA locations near you.
+Use these buttons to find local insurance agents who compare multiple carriers, senior driving safety courses where you can earn the government discount, and AARP and AAA offices near you.

 Finding agents near you…

-πŸ”‘ Quick Reference β€” Key Links & Contacts
+πŸ”‘ Quick Reference β€” Key Links and Contacts

-πŸ” Compare quotes: thezebra.com πŸ“Š Multi-carrier: insurify.com πŸŽ“ AARP Smart Driver Course: aarpdriversafety.org πŸš— AAA driver course: aaa.com/drivercourses πŸ† Hartford / AARP: thehartford.com/aarp πŸŽ–οΈ USAA (veterans): usaa.com Β· 1-800-531-8722 πŸ“ Nationwide SmartMiles: nationwide.com/smartmiles πŸ“‹ State license renewal rules by age: aaafoundation.org πŸ›‘οΈ Insurer complaint ratios: naic.org ⭐ J.D.
-Power insurance ratings: jdpower.com/insurance
+πŸ” Compare quotes: thezebra.com πŸ“Š Multi-carrier: insurify.com πŸŽ“ AARP Driver Course: aarpdriversafety.org πŸš— AAA driver course: aaa.com/drivercourses πŸŽ–οΈ USAA (veterans): usaa.com Β· 1-800-531-8722 πŸ† Hartford / AARP: thehartford.com/aarp πŸ“ Nationwide SmartMiles: nationwide.com/smartmiles πŸ“‹ License renewal rules by state: aaafoundation.org πŸ›‘οΈ Check insurer complaint ratios: naic.org ⭐ J.D.
+Power ratings: jdpower.com/insurance

-βœ… 6 Things Seniors Over 60 Should Do Before Their Next Renewal
+βœ… 6 Actions Seniors Over 70 Should Take Before Their Next Renewal

 Recommended Reads